Mailu/Mailu/docs/reverse.rst

 Linuxserver Swag reverse proxy
 ------------------------------

 Another popular reverse proxy is Linuxserver Swag with built-in ``letsencrypt``.
-It can be placed in front of the Mailu front container and use with other docker-containers in ``docker-compose.yml``:
+It can be placed in front of the Mailu front container and used with other docker-containers in ``docker-compose.yml``:

 Configuration steps: